eclipse/mosaic.website/content/docs/_index.md

 {{% alert note %}}
 Our **{{< link title="tutorials" href="/tutorials/" >}}** are intended for step-by-step practical learning.
 It should be possible to start them right away without prior experience with Eclipse MOSAIC.
-However, for several aspects, the should be consulted at least in parallel.
+However, for several aspects, the documentation should be consulted at least in parallel.
 {{% /alert %}}